 The Admissions Committee reviews applications on a continual basis.
 After completing the application process, you will be notified of an admissions decision within two to three weeks.

 If accepted, you may defer your enrollment for up to one year.
 You must submit written notification of the decision to defer to the Admissions Office, indicating the semester during which you would like to attend.
 Tuition deposits may only be deferred for one year.

 Policy of Non-Discrimination

-For 161 years Moore College of Art & Design has been committed to the education of women.
+Moore College of Art & Design has been committed to the education of women since 1848.
 The College adheres to the principle of equal educational opportunity without discrimination on the basis of race, color, religion, age, national origin, sexual orientation or handicap.
 Moore is also an equal opportunity employer.